RobinWeiler/RV/README.md

 ## Getting started

 To use RV, clone this repository.
 Then, install the libraries listed in the "requirements.txt" file.
+RV was developed using Python 3.9.12.

 You can either run RV directly or call it from within your own Python script.